From the first novel in the ELYSIUM'S PASSAGE series: THE ASCENT

 ‘You mean to become a student again?
 Why would I?
 That’s hardly an option or a great career move, considering how I have a job to get back to.
 Besides, I already earned my doctorate, so this is the last thing I wish to do after a decade of studies without pay.
 Perhaps instead, I should be teaching you.’

 ‘And perhaps you will,’ he said.
 ‘Teaching is the best way to learn since we all learn what we teach.
 I’m sure there is much we could discover by teaching each other.
 However, our programme is not just about acquiring more information since I’m sure you’ve already had more than enough of that.
 At best, we’re facilitators to help show you the way.
-But we’re not the only ones; others may come along from time to time to teach you what we’re not able.’
+We’re not the only ones though, others may come along from time to time to teach you what we’re not able.’

 ‘Such as what?’

 ‘Whatever you need to learn,’ Eli said, ‘such as understanding the real essence of love; do you have any idea what that is?’ he laughed.
 ‘Not that it can be taught… but it can be shown.’